-The Middle Palaeolithic record in South-eastern Europe is still not comparable in quantitative terms with that of western Europe.
+The Middle Palaeolithic record in South-eastern Europe is still not comparable in quantitative terms with that of Western Europe.
 This impedes reaching the same degree of resolution in defining regional sequences in both territories.
 Nevertheless, distinctions can be made between the assemblages belonging to (1) pre-MIS 5, (2) MIS 5, and (3) MIS 4 and 3 phases (Chapter 4).
 Furthermore, in the long period that spans from MIS 7 to MIS 3, Neanderthal groups inhabiting the Balkan Peninsula developed a diversity of techno-typological approaches within the Mousterian technocomplexes.
 As Karavanić and Banda state, these technologies were probably due to different processes of behaviour and adaptation, some of them probably developed and boosted by the exchanges between East and West European and Near Eastern groups.

-Between Neanderthals and Anatomically Modern Humans: interactions, resilience and replacement
+Between Neanderthals and anatomically modern humans: interactions, resilience and replacement